 Effect on Local Services: When development occurs on the newly created lots within the subdivision, the proposed restaurant will connect to City water and sewer mains.
-As stated previously in this staff report, the applicant is required to extend the water main south from 14th Avenue Northwest, across the western edge of the Parent lot, and east along the north edge of the newly created lot.
+The applicant is required to extend the water main south from 14th Avenue Northwest, across the western edge of the Parent lot, and east along the north edge of the newly created lot.
 The applicant will not be required to extend the sewer main for this request.
 The City shall provide water and sewer service to the lots, for which the applicant will be required to pay standard City fees for these services.